Cole-Hartman/Battleship/README.md

 =
 Implemented by Cole Hartman
 -
-This is my application of Battleship in C.
+This is my application of the classic Battleship game in C.

 Built Using Visual Studio Community